-- 1. Youth decide to organize.
+- 1. Youth decide to organize and start a youth council.
 They sign a petition or letter indicating their interest in and support for a youth council.
+They find a local sponsoring organization, which can be a tribe, village, urban center, high school, college or university.
 Petition or letter is presented to tribe or sponsoring organization such as a school. - 2.
-A steering committee is formed.
-Steering committee members include youth and adults. - 3.
+A steering committee of youth and adults is formed to help the youth council get established. - 3.
 Sponsoring organization designates a youth coordinator or advisor.
 This may be a paid or volunteer position.
 This individual could be a tribal employee, teacher, parent, or community member. - 4.
-A resolution is drafted and presented to the tribal government or supporting organization for consideration.
-The resolution is designed to ensure that the youth council is part of the supporting organization's permanent structure.
-(A sample resolution is included.) - 5.
-The steering committee develops bylaws for the youth council.
-Keep in mind that the council is tailored to meet the needs of the youth and the values and traditions of the respective tribe or supporting organization.
-(A sample set of bylaws is included). - 6.
-Youth council bylaws are approved by members and then presented to tribal officials or sponsoring organization members for their approval. - 7.
+A Resolution is presented to tribal government or sponsoring organization for consideration.
+The resolution is designed to ensure that the youth council is part of the permanent structure of the sponsoring organization.
+Schools or other groups may not need a resolution.
+All that is needed much of the time is an approval letter signed by an appropriate individual of the sponsoring organization. - 5.
+Steering committee develops youth council bylaws.
+When developing bylaws, keep in mind that the council bylaws should be tailored to meet the needs of the youth and the values and traditions of the tribe, village or sponsoring organization. - 6.
+Youth council bylaws are approved by youth members and presented to tribal officials or sponsoring organization. - 7.
 An advisory council is formed.
 Parents, elders, concerned adults, and representatives of youth-serving organizations may be invited to serve.
 One or two advisors are selected to serve as primary advisors. - 8.
-Elections are conducted for youth council officers. - 9.
+Elections are conducted for Youth Council officers. - 9.
 Youth conduct meetings and develop their course of direction. - 10.
-After your youth council is organized, members vote and join the UNITY Network.
-Copies of youth council bylaws and resolution need to be on file with the UNITY office.
-Information on joining the Network and affiliation forms are available on the web site at www.unityinc.org.
+After a youth council is organized, members vote to join the UNITY Network.
+Copies of your bylaws, resolution or approval letter, affiliation form and \$100 are submitted to UNITY.